mo7amedaliEbaid/dart-flutter-interview-questions-preparation/README.md

 - Set => Contain elements that occur once.
 - Map => Read elements using key.
 ### 31- this keyword?
+- Is used to remove ambiguisty that can be caused if the class attributes and the parameters have the same name.
+- represent an implicit object pointing to the current class object.
+- The this keyword is used to refer to the current class instance. this can be used to invoke the current class's constructors or methods.
+It also helps access the current class's instance variables.
+The this keyword can be used to set the instance variable's values or get the current instance of the class.
 ### 32- Types of streams?
 - Streams provide an asynchronous sequence of data .
 - data sequences include use-generated events and data read from files.